 Set a camera up with Synology Surveillance Station

 This step is when you hook a camera, already connected to your home network, to the Synology Surveillance Station.
-It’s quite simple and straight forward.
+It’s quite straightforward.

 - Click on the IP Camera icon which will bring up the IP Camera window.
 Here, you’ll see all existing cameras (if any).